DokimiCU/Exile/README.md

 https://forum.minetest.net/viewtopic.php?t=24334

-Exile is currently in Alpha, therefore expect bugs, missing features, and performance issues.
+Exile is currently in Alpha, therefore expect bugs, missing features, performance issues, and compatibility breaking updates.
 Despite this, Exile does have enough features to be a playable game without too many crashes.
 (See Doc > Issues_ToDo for a list of known bugs, missing features etc)